curiousest/curiousest.github.io/_posts/2017-04-20-comparing-air-pollution-indexes.md

 There are ten major government bodies represented in [this wikipedia air pollution article, as of April 2017](https://en.wikipedia.org/wiki/Air_quality_index#Indices_by_location), each with their own set of air quality indexes.
 Such variety is because:

-* There are many different particles that affect air pollution.
+### There are many different particles that affect air pollution

 * Some particles are more prevalent in certain areas of the world.
 * Some particles are relevant everywhere.
 * Some particles may be relevant in some conditions and not others.
   * Ex: Ozone (O<sub>3</sub>) may not be as dangerous in cold weather [[1]](#references).
+* Indexes can use different combinations of particles
+  * Ex: the USA has a generic air quality index (EPA) that combines O<sub>3</sub>, PM<sub>2.5</sub>, PM<sub>10</sub>, CO, SO<sub>2</sub>, and NO<sub>2</sub> concentrations.
+It also has an air quality index called "NowCast" that just combines O3, PM2.5, and PM10 concentrations [[2]](#references).

-* Air pollution is complex to measure and explain
+### Air pollution is complex to measure and explain

+* Air quality over time is hard to express
+* The maximum, minimum, and average concentrations of different particles all have different effects
+* Combining all these concepts and measurements together to give one number/recommendation is a significant simplification

-* Different countries want to give different recommendations.
+### Different countries want to give different recommendations.

-  * Ex: If your pollution index says every reading above 100 is "very bad", but many places in your country consistently have readings ranging from 100 to 900, your pollution index will not be useful to your constituents - you need different kinds of "very bad".
+If your pollution index says every reading above 100 is "very bad", but many places in your country consistently have readings ranging from 100 to 900, your pollution index will not be useful to your constituents - you need different kinds of "very bad".

 Relevant [xkcd](xkcd.com):